heman8085/heman8085/README.md

 - 🌱 I’m currently learning MERN stack🎯
 - 💞️ I’m looking to collaborate on full stack projects.
 - 📫 How to reach me 🚕🚕 www.linkedin.com/in/heman8085
-- ⚡ Fun fact: AI is useless without software engineers😜
+- ⚡ Fun fact: AI is useless without software developers😜

 <!---
 heman8085/heman8085 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.